 - a.
 Middle school students are permitted to wear navy or khaki colored pants/shorts only.
-Cargo pants are permitted.
-Shorts must be Bermuda length, NO exceptions. - b.
+Shorts be no shorter than 4 inches above the knee. - b.
 High school students are permitted to wear jeans.
 Jeans must be blue in color only.
 Pants or shorts must be khaki, navy, or blue denim, with no holes, only.
-Cargo pants are permitted.
-Shorts must be Bermuda length, NO exceptions.
+Shorts be no shorter than 4 inches above the knee.
 No cut-off shorts. - c.
 Pants or shorts must be worn properly at the waist and not sag below the top of the hips.
-Pants or shorts may not be rolled up or folded up.
-Pants or shorts must not fit too snuggly.
 Students wearing the top of their pants or shorts below their buttocks will be given a Disciplinary Referral Form for improper exposure (see 3.11). - d.
-Athletic shorts are not permitted. - e.
-Yoga pants, leggings, stretch, workout pants are not permitted - f.
-Split seams or cut offs at the bottom of the legs are not permitted.
+Athletic shorts are not permitted except for during a student's designated P.E. class period. - e.
+Yoga pants, leggings, stretch, workout pants are not permitted